 A Light Switch for the Brain

-A light-triggered switch to control brain cells could aid in the development of therapies for depression, Parkinson’s, epilepsy, and other neurological diseases
+Scientists have developed a light-triggered switch to control brain cells, which could aid in the development of therapies for epilepsy and other diseases–and shed light on the neural code.

-Why it matters: The new neural switch enables unprecedented control over the brain and could lead to more-effective therapies for epilepsy, Parkinson’s, depression, and other brain diseases.
-The neural switch could also serve as a research tool to help neuroscientists decipher the language of the brain–the information, encoded in the electrical activity of neurons, that forms our memories and directs our every move.
+Scientists can now turn on and off specific parts of the brain with a simple flash of light.
+The new molecular tool, developed by scientists at MIT and Stanford, allows unprecedented control over the brain and could lead to more-effective treatments for epilepsy, Parkinson’s, and other diseases.
+It could also help neuroscientists crack the language of the brain: the information encoded in the electrical activity of neurons, which forms our memories and directs our every move.

 “In many ways, I think it’s going to revolutionize the field,” says Michael Hausser, a neuroscientist at University College London who wrote a commentary accompanying the research, published today in Nature and last month in Public Library of Science One.
 “It could replace the stimulating electrode, which has been the main tool for neurophysiologists for the last 100 years.
 It could also improve clinical applications where implanted electrodes have been shown to be useful by targeting excitation or inhibition to specific cells.”

 Neurons encode information with a series of electrical pulses transmitted between cells.
 Neuroscientists have traditionally studied the function of brain cells by sending jolts of electricity delivered by an electrode, which sparks activity in neurons.
 However, it’s difficult to target that activity to a specific type of cell, and there is no corresponding treatment to turn off cells.